telerik/ajax-docs/controls/gantt/functionality/reordering-tasks-.md

 * Drop over certain task and make it a child task.

->note If the task which is about to be reordered has child task, the hierarchy is persisted and child task is dragged along with its parent.
+>tip If the task which is about to be reordered has child task, the hierarchy is persisted and child task is dragged along with its parent.
 >